-MITIGATING CIRCUMSTANCES.
+ADDITIONAL FACTS RE MITIGATING CIRCUMSTANCES.

-No Prior Discipline: At the time that Respondent committed the misconduct herein, he practiced law for over 37 years without a prior record of discipline.
-Although the misconduct in this matter cannot be deemed "not serious," Respondent is entitled to substantial mitigation for having practiced law for over 37 years without discipline.
+No Prior Discipline: Although Respondent's misconduct is serious, he is entitled to mitigation for having practiced law for approximately 11 years without discipline prior to this misconduct.
 (In the Matter of Riordan (Review Dept. 2007) 5 Cal.
 State Bar Ct.
 Rptr.
-41 [attorney's practice of law for more than 17 years considered to be mitigating circumstance even when current misconduct is serious].)
+41, 49.)

-Pretrial Stipulation: Respondent is entitled to mitigation for entering into a full stipulation with the Office of the Chief Trial Counsel prior to trial, thereby saving the State Bar Court time and resources.
+Pretrial Stipulation: Respondent is entering into this full stipulation prior to trial and is entitled to mitigation for acknowledging his misconduct and stipulating to facts, conclusions of law, and disposition in order to resolve these disciplinary proceedings as efficiently as possible, thereby avoiding the necessity of a trial and saving the State Bar Court time and resources.
 (Silva-Vidor v.
-State Bar (1989) 49 Cal.3d 1071, 1079 [where mitigative credit was given for entering into a stipulation as to facts and culpability].)
+State Bar (1989) 49 Cal.3d 1071.